Jules de Balincourt

 Jules de Balincourt (born 1972) is a French-born American contemporary artist, based in Brooklyn, New York.
 He is best known for his abstract, atmospheric paintings, with saturated colors, blurring the line between fantasy and reality.

 Biography

-In 1972 de Balincourt was born in Paris and moved throughout his childhood but primarily growing up near the Malibou Lake area in the Santa Monica Mountains.
+In 1972 de Balincourt was born in Paris and moved throughout his childhood but primarily grew up near the Malibou Lake area in the Santa Monica Mountains.
 He was educated in the San Francisco Bay Area at the California College of the Arts (CCA), receiving a B.F.A. in ceramics in 1998 and went on to study in New York City at the Hunter College graduating in 2005 with an M.F.A.